NarsilDev/digital-ocean-articles/kubernetes-security.md

 #----------------------------------------#
     ```

 As you can see, the script `app.sh` just prints to the console the running pod hostname and its corresponding node hostname.
 You may be asking where is the point of this example?
+The following steps will explain the objective of this application.

 14. Start an interactive console inside the application's container running the following command: